[WIP]

 Infrastructure

 I managed My Protege’s infrastructure as code (IaC) with Pulumi.
-Coming from a heavy Terraform background, I used this green field project as an opportunity to get familiar with Pulumi to learn its strengths and weaknesses relative to my existing knowledge.
+Coming from a Terraform-heavy background, I used this green field project as an opportunity to get familiar with Pulumi to learn its strengths and weaknesses relative to my existing knowledge.

 API Backend

 My Protege’s API backend is a Python-based Docker image, hosted on AWS Lambda (serverless) for cost-effective autoscaling.
-It has
+Having managed K8s clusters, as well as

 Deployments